-Corresponding authors are responsible for ensuring that all listed authors have approved the manuscript before submission and acts on behalf of all co-authors to manage all communications between the Journal editor and ensures that questions related to the accuracy or integrity of any part of the work are appropriately addressed.
+Corresponding authors should ensure that all listed authors have approved the manuscript before submission and should be able to act on behalf of all co-authors to manage all communications between the Journal editor and ensures that questions related to the accuracy or integrity of any part of the work are appropriately addressed.

 This responsibility includes but is not limited to

 Ensuring that original data/ figures/materials are submitted following best practices in the field so that they are retrievable for reanalysis.

 Foreseeing and minimizing obstacles to the sharing of data/figures/materials described in the work.